Cupidigia/Tirannia

 this mass of boulders had not yet collapsed.

-[11] Virgilio correctly intuits what has happened in the time elapsed between his first journey to lower Hell and his current mission.
-First, he temporally situates the earthquake that caused the rock slide, connecting it to the moment when Christ entered Hell and liberated the Biblical righteous, here called the “great booty” of the “highest circle” (the “highest circle” is Limbo).
-With precision, Virgilio evokes the Harrowing of Hell, an event that he personally witnessed (see Inferno 4.52-54).
-Now he mentions that the earth shook just before — “poco pria” (37) — the arrival of “the One who took / from Dis the highest circle’s splendid spoils”: “colui che la gran preda / levò a Dite del cerchio superno” (Inf.
+[11] Now, in Inferno 12, Virgilio correctly intuits what has happened in the time elapsed between his first journey to lower Hell, at the behest of Erichtho, and his current mission, at the behest of Beatrice.
+He is able to explain the cause of “questa ruina” (32): the infernal infrastructure crumbled as a result of the earthquake that preceded the Harrowing of Hell.
+He tells the pilgrim that the earth shook “just before” (“poco pria” [37]) the arrival of “the One who took / from Dis the highest circle’s splendid spoils”: “colui che la gran preda / levò a Dite del cerchio superno” (Inf.
 12.38-39).
-Thus, the earth quaked just before the arrival in Hell of Christ.

-[15] Virgilio now explains the earthquake in terms of the Empedoclean doctrine whereby order depends on the discord of the elements, and chaos would result from their concord.
+[15] Virgilio concludes discussion of “questa ruina” by explaining the earthquake that caused it in terms of the Empedoclean doctrine whereby order depends on the discord of the elements, and chaos would result from their concord.
 At the moment of the quake, Virgilio says, he believed that the universe “felt love”: “’i’ pensai che l’universo / sentisse amor” (I thought the universe / felt love [Inf.
 12.41-42]).
 Although Virgilio is technically wrong in ascribing the earth’s tremor to the concord of the elements, in saying that the universe “felt love” he has in fact intuited the correct cause of the quake: the universe felt love in that it felt the arrival of Christ.
+Again, we see Dante dramatizing the pathos of Virgilio, the good learner, who, despite his limitations, always does his best to provide knowledge and guidance to his pupil.

 [16] Beginning in Inferno 12.46, the travelers see what lies before them in the first ring of the circle of violence.
-Dante tells us of a river of blood, Phlegethon, in which are immersed and boiled the sinners who committed violence against their neighbors, those who “did harm to others through violence”: “qual che per violenza in altrui noccia” (Inf.
+As explained in Inferno 11, the first ring of the seventh circle is devoted to punishing those who committed violence against their neighbor, in the neighbor’s person and in her/his possessions.
+The poet tells us of a river of blood, Phlegethon, in which are immersed and boiled the sinners who “did harm to others through violence”: “qual che per violenza in altrui noccia” (Inf.
 12.48).
 The degree of the shades’ immersion in the boiling blood is determined by the degree of violence that they committed.

-[17] The narrator interrupts with an impassioned apostrophe that begins “Oh cieca cupidigia e ira folle” (O blind cupidity and insane anger [Inf.
-12.49]).
-The phrase “ira folle” in Dante’s apostrophe echoes and anticipates a series of references to anger that accrue in Inferno 12, a canto that contains four uses of the word ira, more than any other canto in the poem.
-Through characterizations of the Minotaur (to whom Dante also applies the verb infuriare, in verse 27), and of the centaur Pholus, as well as in his apostrophe, Dante communicates the key role of anger in the production of acts of violence: “sì come quei cui l’ira dentro fiacca” (like one whom rage devastates within [Inf.
-12.15]),, “ira bestial” (bestial rage [Inf.
+[18] Through characterizations of the Minotaur (to whom Dante also applies the verb infuriare, in verse 27), and of the centaur Pholus, as well as in his apostrophe, Dante communicates the key role of anger in the production of acts of violence: “sì come quei cui l’ira dentro fiacca” (like one whom rage devastates within [Inf.
+12.15]), “ira bestial” (bestial rage [Inf.
 12. 33]), “ira folle” (insane anger [Inf.
 12.49]), “Folo, che fu sì pien d’ira” (Pholus, who was so full of rage [Inf.
 12.72]).
+The trend of these expressions, especially of “ira bestial” in verse 33, is to remind us of the label given to the sin of violence in Inferno 11, where it is “la matta / bestialitade” (mad bestiality [Inf.
+11.82])

-[18] The canto’s textual emphasis on ira raises the distinction between a specific action or sin and the underlying vice, a distinction previously discussed in the Commento on Inferno 6.
-The confusing overlap that sometimes occurs between the label for the vice and the label for the sin should also be clarified.
+[19] The textual emphasis on ira also raises the distinction between a specific action or sin and the underlying vice, a distinction previously discussed in the Commento on Inferno 6.
+We now have another opportunity that allows us to continue to clarify the confusing overlap that sometimes occurs between the label for a given vice and the label for a given sin.
 We remember that Dante’s infernal circle of lust punishes not the vice of lust but specific sinful acts caused by lust.
 Similarly, his infernal circle of anger punishes not the vice of anger but specific sinful acts caused by anger.
-In the apostrophe of Inferno 12, on the other hand, “ira folle” refers to the underlying impulse toward anger.
-Anger is a vice that, Dante claims, “spurs” the soul to sinful action.

 Oh cieca cupidigia e ira folle,